CodeByGirum/NopeNet-Network-Intrusion-Detection/README.md

 ![Nopenet1](https://github.com/user-attachments/assets/00cbd777-7008-48ce-b9e0-e306b9b73822)

+# **NopeNet**

-# NopeNet - Network Intrusion Detection System
+## Network Intrusion Detection System

-NopeNet is a sophisticated yet user-friendly network security platform that detects intrusions with 99.8% average accuracy.
-By analyzing network traffic patterns, it spots and flags potential threats before they become problems.
-Highly accurate, and remarkably easy to use.
+Most cybersecurity tools are too complicated and can't keep up with modern attacks.
+People often don’t understand what’s going on or what to do when a threat happens.
+NopeNet fixes this with a simple and clear dashboard, and an AI assistant that explains things in plain language.
+It uses machine learning to catch new threats and reaches over 99% average accuracy.

+---

 ## Features

 - **Attack Classification**: Identify and categorize different types of network attacks
 - **Interactive Dashboard**: Visualize network traffic and detected threats